Tom Bosschaert

 When using system maps in joint stakeholder processes, an overview is made that is shared by all participants, allowing easier communication and faster decisionmaking trajectories.

-System maps can me made in a right way... and in a wrong way.
+System maps can be made in a right way... and in a wrong way.
 A good system map brings clarity, understanding and oversight.
-A bad system map may look funky, but add little to decisionmaking and offer few directions to move forward.
-Therefore, we take the process of making system maps very seriously.
+A bad system map may look funky, but may add little to decision making and offer few directions to move forward.
+Each situation warrants its own approach to system mapping.
 By having experienced scientists, analysts and visual designers work together, we've been making insightful and powerful system maps for a decade.

 Want to know how system maps can shine a light on your situation?
 We're happy to talk to you about it, send us an email or give us a call.